 Driving from the trailhead back to Highway 12, be sure to have a look at the Boulder Landing Strip and UFO Landing Site.
 Don't park on the airstrip!
 Who knows what may be coming in for a landing.

 Thru-hike to Escalante River Trailhead

 For hikers continuing on to Escalante, Utah, head downstream.
-The next 0.8 mile is extraordinarily beautiful.
+The next 0.7 mile is extraordinarily beautiful.
 Ferns grow in green cracks in soaring walls.
-Ponderosa are equally magnificent.
+Ponderosa are old, broad, and tall.
 Colors are brilliant and western wild.
 Cattail and horsetail bound the trail which plows through thick stands of poison ivy.
-I intentionally wore long pants until I was clear of Death Hollow--it worked!
+I wore long pants until I was clear of Death Hollow.

 After half a mile, begin watching for the route out of the canyon at 6.8 miles.
-It is located at the apex of a bend in the channel to the right, the location of the first break in the armored walls that conceivably allows passage.
-The exit route is unmistakably marked with plentiful cairns.
+It is located at the apex of a right-hand bend, the location of the first break in the armored walls that conceivably allows passage.
+The exit route is marked with plentiful cairns.
 If you reach a side canyon, down-canyon left, you've gone too far.
 The route climbs steeply up the east-facing nose, shown.
 (THW, photo)